HandyKurniawan/quantum_platform/README.md

 sudo systemctl enable mariadb
 ```

-Once you have installed and start the database, you need to setup the password for the root account
+2. Secure your MariaDB installation:

 ``` terminal
 sudo mysql_secure_installation
 ```

+3. Create a database and user:

-After that you can login through the root account
+Login with the root account to the database

 ``` terminal
 mysql -u root -p